webix-hub/docs/data/api/ui.multiview_onviewchange_event.md

 @params:

-- prevID		string/number		the id of the view that is switched from
+- prevID		string,number		the id of the view that is switched from
-- nextID		string/number		the id of the view that is switched to
+- nextID		string,number		the id of the view that is switched to

 @example: